 The designer, Deborah Mason, has even kindly made a 1 page printable PDF version. 👏

-Easy Raglan Jumper Knitting Patterns
+Easy Raglan Sweater Children’s Knitting Patterns

 These sweater patterns have traditional raglan sleeves, that come down diagonally from the neck.